Dhiraj2356/Raj-Store-Sales-Analysis-Excel/README.md

 ## Insights & Findings
 - Women are more likely to buy as compare to Male (64% Women)
-- Maharashtra Karnataka are the top three States
+- Maharashtra, Karnataka and Uttar Pradesh are the top three States
 - Adult Age group (21-49) is Max Contributing
 - Most purchases are concentrated in sizes S, M, and L across products
 - Amazon, Flipkart and Myntra are max contributing channels

-These insights can help business stakeholders focus on high-performing states , channels, and improve regional sales strategies.

 ---